Nithivarn-Reddy/event-planner/README.md

 5) Now , start the react app using npm start.

-Then you can access the event planner.
+Then you can access the event planner on [http://localhost:3000](http://localhost:3000) .